canton7/RestEase/README.md

 Therefore you'll want a way to request a resource using an absolute URL which overrides the base URL you specified.

 Thankfully this is easy: if you give an absolute URL to e.g. `[Get("http://api.example.com/foo")]`, then the base URL will be ignored.
+You will also need to disable URL encoding.

 ```csharp
 public interface ISomeApi